 Another key motive for implementing a clear bag program revolves around worker safety and -protecting the collector from cutting themselves on sharp objects such as broken glass or needles.
 With a clear bag program, the collector is able to conduct a quick visual assessment of the contents within the clear bag(s) to ensure that no recyclables, organics or hazardous items such as oil, paint, pharmaceutical products or corrosive wastes are in the bag.
 Hazardous items should continue to be disposed of at secure hazardous waste disposal facilities such as the Eastside Recycle Depot.

 What about privacy concerns?

-Residents will be permitted to use one privacy bag (20cm x 20cm) within their clear bag.
-Multiple opaque bags can be placed in the one privacy bag This allows residents to shield material that they would prefer not be exposed for view.
+Residents will be permitted to use one privacy bag (30cm x 40cm) within their clear bag.
+Multiple opaque bags can be placed in the one privacy bag which allows residents to shield material that they would prefer not be exposed for view.
 When all recyclable and organic material is removed from the waste stream, very little is left for waste.
 Collection contractors will not be inspecting the garbage, they will do a quick visual assessment to scan for hazardous, organic or recyclable material.